 Higher apprenticeships and degree apprenticeships tend to have higher entry requirements – for example, good grades at Welsh Bacc Advanced or A levels in relevant subjects.

 What wages can I expect as an apprentice?

 Apprentices are paid both for working hours and for the time spent in training – usually one day a week.

-Currently, the minimum wage rate for an apprentice is £3.90 per hour.
-This rate applies to apprentices under 19 as well as those aged 19 or over who are in their first year – if you are an apprentice aged over 19 and have completed your first year, you are paid at least the minimum wage rate for your age – see the UK government website for the exact rates.
+The minimum wage rate for an apprentice iapplies to apprentices under 19 as well as those aged 19 or over who are in their first year – if you are an apprentice aged over 19 and have completed your first year, you are paid at least the minimum wage rate for your age – see the UK government website for the exact rates.